[Skip to Content]

 Meet the Jurors!

 Lucille Tenazas is an educator and graphic designer based in New York and San Francisco.
-She is the Henry Wolf Professor of Communication Design in the School of Art, Media and Technology at Parsons School of Design in New York.
+She is the Henry Wolf Professor of Communication Design at Parsons School of Design in New York.
 Her design work is at the intersection of typography and linguistics, reflecting complex and poetic means of visual expression.

-Lucille was the national president of the American Institute of Graphic Arts from 1996–1998 was awarded the AIGA Medal in 2013, for her lifetime contribution to design practice and outstanding leadership in design education.
-Originally from Manila, the Philippines, she has taught and practiced in the United States since 1979, a trajectory that included living in San Francisco, Rome, Italy and New York.
-The collective experience of living in the west and east coasts of the United States and studying at Cranbrook Academy of Art where she received her MFA in Design has had a profound effect on her work.
+Lucille was the national president of the American Institute of Graphic Arts from 1996-98 and was awarded the AIGA Medal in 2013, for her lifetime contribution to design practice and outstanding leadership in design education.
+She was the recipient of the National Design Award for Communication Design by the Cooper Hewitt National Design Museum in 2002.
+Originally from Manila, the Philippines, she received her MFA in Design from Cranbrook Academy of Art.
 Lucille is an authority in the evolving state of design education and has conducted workshops throughout the United States, Asia, Europe and the Middle East.

 Share